mafintosh/stream-wrapper/README.md

 # stream-wrapper

-Drop-in replacement for the core [stream](http://nodejs.org/api/stream.html) module with default destroy methods and easy stream creation
+Drop-in replacement for the core [stream](http://nodejs.org/api/stream.html) that allows you to create streams from `read`/`write` functions.

 	npm install stream-wrapper

+All created streams are stream2 streams

 ## Readable Stream